 All private and community acupuncture appointments are by appointment only.

 Private acupuncture includes cupping, moxabustion, gua sha, and herbal consultations.
 Different practitioners have different pricing schemes for private acupuncture, treatments range from $60-$100 a session.
 We offer a free initial consultation for private acupuncture appointments.
 Our prices are discounted based on payment at time of service.
-Some of our practitioners also work on a fee scale to accept out of network insurance benefits.
+Some of our practitioners also work on a fee scale to accept out of network insurance benefit

 Community acupuncture is conducted in a group setting and there is a sliding scale ($20-$50) based on income.
 Patients are fully dressed and wear (or bring) clothes so that the practitioner can needle their arms and legs.
 Treatments may include moxabustion, cupping, and gua sha but this depends on your diagnosis and the time available during the shift.